Advice > Product management

 Below, we've listed the top ten product sense questions that Meta tends to ask, according to data from Glassdoor.

-Top ten product sense questions asked by Meta
+Top 10 product sense questions asked by Meta

-For a closer look at the product sense interview, check out our comprehensive guide.
+For a closer look, check out our comprehensive Meta product sense interview guide.

 Once an RPM has decided what problem to solve and what features to build, it's time to execute!
 Meta prides itself on being a data-driven organization so it's essential that you show you’re data-driven too.